About Fund Ourselves

-When lending through Fund Ourselves, you can choose your own return from 5% to 15% per annum.
+When lending through Fund Ourselves, you can choose your own return from up to 15% per annum.
 This return is the maximum you can get assuming the investment is continuously lent out with no defaults.

 The interest rate you choose will determine the maximum borrower estimated default rate you will be lending to.
 For example, if you choose 10% return, you will be lending to borrowers with an estimated maximum of 10% chance of defaulting.
 Meaning you can net 9% of return per annum when taking into account the potential defaults and the provision fund contribution and assuming your funds are continuously lent out over one year.
 The table below defines our estimated returns for each interest rate requested by our lenders.